DaGeRe/peass-demo/README.md

 # PeASS Demo

 This demo shows how to detect a simple performance change and its cause by PeASS.
-The demo project contains three versions, where CalleeTest calls Callee.
-In the 3rd version 9caed51, Callee#innerMethod has a longer sleep than before, therefore, performance gets worse in this version.
+The `demo-project` contains three versions, where `CalleeTest` calls `Callee`.
+In the 3rd version 9caed51, `Callee#innerMethod` contains a longer call to `Thread.sleep` than before, therefore, performance gets worse in this version.

 If you just want to see the results, you can also immediately open `example_results/results/de.test.CalleeTest#onlyCallMethod1.html`.